pivotal-cf/pivotal-ui/docs/components/Svg.md

 }
 ```

 The path is relative to the file where you subclass the Svg component.
-Note that `react-svg-loader` will internally optimize your Svgs using [svgo](https://github.com/svg/svgo).
+Note that `react-svg-loader` will internally optimize your SVGs using [svgo](https://github.com/svg/svgo).
-This optimization will sometimes change your Svg in undesirable ways.
+This optimization will sometimes change your SVG in undesirable ways.
 You can turn off parts of the optimization with loader params.
-For example, the Svg component itself uses
+For example, the `Svg` component itself uses:

 ```
  require(`!!babel-loader!react-svg-loader?{"svgo":{"plugins":[{"removeUnknownsAndDefaults":false},{"cleanupNumericValues":false},{"removeUselessStrokeAndFill":false}]}}!../../../../app/svgs/${src}.svg`);